walid-mashal/telecom-knowledge-base/README.md

 ## MSC (Mobile Switching Center)

-MSC is a key component in 2G/3G mobile networks that manages call switching , mobility, SMS routing, and subscriber authentication.
+MSC is a key component in 2G/3G mobile networks that manages call switching, mobility, SMS routing, and subscriber authentication.
 It connects mobile users to other networks (like landlines or the internet).

 - Call Switching: Connecting voice calls between users or networks.
 - Mobility: Manages the user's location as they move across different cell areas and ensures seamless service continuity through handover between base stations.